Japan’s Role in Building Global Peace, Stability and Prosperity

 We regret to inform our guests that due to specific circumstances arising from the global situation relating to coronavirus (COVID-19), this event has been cancelled.
 We are exploring opportunities to reschedule the event in the future.
 In the meantime, you might be interested in this paper on Japan-UK relations by Chatham House, co-authored by Dr John Nilsson-Wright:

 Japan House London is taking additional precautions in light of the coronavirus (COVID-19) outbreak, such as extra cleaning of surfaces using anti-bacterial products and the installation of hand sanitising gel dispensers.
-We remain open, with most of our advertised events going ahead as planned, in line with current government guidelines.
-We are constantly monitoring the situation and any changes will be communicated through our website, social media and email.
+We remain open, with most of our advertised events going ahead as planned, in line with current UK Government guidelines.
+We are constantly monitoring the situation and any changes will be communicated on the COVID-19 page of our website, via our social media channels and and in our eNewsletter.

 In 2019, Japan lost one of its leading champions for international cooperation and humanitarian aid: the academic and diplomat Ogata Sadako.
 During the time that Ms Ogata served as United Nations High Commissioner for Refugees, co-chair of the UN Human Security Commission, and the President of the Japan International Cooperation Agency (JICA), Japan established its status as the top development aid donor country.
 However, amid the prolonged economic depression and inward-looking policies that followed, Japan’s donor status declined, a trajectory that was compounded by the repeated large-scale disasters suffered by Japan in recent times.